jpincas/functional-clustering/step2.md

 - Use a temporary ‘not sure’ pile, but eliminate it before the end of this stage
 - Prune as much as possible
 - Pay close attention to the feelings produced when ‘rejecting’ an item.
 Relief is a good sign you're making the right choice.
+- Rejection doesn't necessarily mean you will never do that thing again

 ---
 - [Home](/functional-clustering)